Nilesh7346/BookRentalService/README.md

 5. Notes

  1> For activity logs you can fire SQL command
  Select * from dbo.ActivityLogs

+ 2> Swagger can allow you test all the API

  2> For performance metrix you can fire SQL command SELECT
     Endpoint,